Nonequilibrium DC Current Generation in a Driven Dissipative Haldane Model: DC Currents of the Quasi-Steady State

-In order to better quantify the charge current response of the system when driving and damping are turned on, we compute the unit cell-averaged net current as a function of the driving strength, the results of which are shown in Fig. 5.
-The components $J_x$ and $J_y$ are shown separately so that both the change in magnitude and in direction of the net current are visualized.
+We further characterize this DC current by computing the unit-cell–averaged current as a function of the driving strength $A$, as shown in Fig. \ref{fig:netcurrentcomps}.
+The $x$- and $y$-components of the current are plotted separately in order to capture both changes in magnitude and direction.
+At all driving strengths, $|J_y|>|J_x|$.
+This is because the transverse velocity of Bloch electrons in weak electromagnetic fields contains an anomalous velocity term proportional to the Berry curvature \cite{Sundaram_1999}.
+Since a highly uneven Berry curvature distribution arises when both time-reversal and inversion symmetries are broken, the transverse velocity will be much larger than the longitudinal velocity, and thus the transverse current will be larger than the longitudinal current as well.

-In both $J_x$ and $J_y$, a reversal in current direction is observed near $A=3$.
-To understood this phenomenon, we first consider the system in the high-frequency approximation.
-As discussed in Section III, as $\omega\to\infty$, the hoppings are renormalized by a time-independent term due to the driving.
-In particular, this renormalization takes the form

-where $J_0$ is the zeroth Bessel function, and $\alpha = A\hat{r}\cdot\Delta\vec{r}$ \cite{Bukov2015}.
-Therefore, the sign of $t_i^{\text{eff}}$ changes when the Bessel function changes sign as it passes through its zeroes.
-Here, this means that $t_i^{\text{eff}}$ and $\hat{J}_{ij}$ change sign as a function of the driving strength, effectively leading to a reversal in current direction.
+In both $J_x$ and $J_y$, a reversal of the current direction is observed near $A=3$.
+To understand this behavior, we first consider the high-frequency limit of the driven system.
+As discussed in Sec. \ref{sec:chern}, in the limit $\omega\to\infty$ the driving renormalizes the hopping amplitudes.
+This can be written as $t_i^{\mathrm{eff}} \sim t_i J_0(\alpha)$, where $J_0$ is the zeroth-order Bessel function and $\alpha = A\,\hat{r}\cdot\Delta\mathbf{r}$ \cite{Bukov2015}.
+Consequently, the effective hopping amplitudes change sign when $J_0(\alpha)$ crosses one of its zeros, leading to a reversal of the current direction.

-As the results shown in Fig. 5 are not in the high-frequency regime, the analysis above cannot be applied directly to explain the observed current reversal in this case.
-However, if the higher-order frequency corrections of the Magnus expansion \cite{Bukov2015} are negligible here, then the argument still holds.
-This can be checked explicitly by computing $\hat{J}_{ij}$ using $\overline{t}_{ij},\overline{\langle\hat{c}_i^\dagger\hat{c}_j\rangle}$ separately in place of $\overline{t_{ij}\langle\hat{c}_i^\dagger\hat{c}_j\rangle}$, where the bar denotes time averaging.
-For our system, the results of the two methods of computing the time-averaged currents yield comparable results, and we thus conclude that the higher-order frequency corrections are indeed negligible in the regime that we are considering.
+Although the parameters used in Fig. \ref{fig:netcurrentcomps} do not strictly correspond to the high-frequency regime, the same physical mechanism remains operative provided higher-order terms in the Magnus expansion are small.
+This assumption can be tested numerically by comparing currents computed using $\overline{t_{ij}\langle\hat{c}_i^\dagger\hat{c}_j\rangle}$ with those obtained from $\overline{t}_{ij}\,\overline{\langle\hat{c}_i^\dagger\hat{c}_j\rangle}$, where the overline denotes time averaging.
+For the parameter regime considered here, the two procedures yield quantitatively similar results, indicating that higher-order frequency corrections are negligible and that the observed current reversal can be attributed primarily to the sign change of the effective hoppings induced by the drive.